 Athena Press was previously known as Minerva Publishing Company.
 Their symbol was the owl.
 Minerva was the Roman version of Athena, both of whom held the owl as sacred.

 And yet the most astonishing part of all of this is that Athena was responsible for maintaining the authority of law, justice, and order in the courts.
 Is the modern day form of law, which requires supplying an attorney a blasphemous and outlandish sum of money for representation, one of Athena's creations of bestowing favor and protection on her favorites?
 An esquire is defined as a shield or armor bearer.
-And it makes little sense how the nearly twenty or so attorneys that have been contacted about this issue would each 'deflect' this issue off in their own way when something called 'statutory damages' would apply.
+It makes little sense how the nearly twenty or so attorneys that have been contacted about this issue would each 'deflect' this issue off in their own way when something called 'statutory damages' would apply.
 Up to $100,000 if the plagiarism is proven to be willful in intent, which I believe the following pages demonstrate.
 This means that the attorney's fee's would already be paid for because all requirements would have been met by the copyright being registered when it originally was.
 The law clearly applies differently to those less financially affluent.

 Lastly, in 1737, in a speech to a congregation of freemasons in Paris, a knight of the order of Lazarus named Andrew Michael Ramsay, admitted, in what was later to be known as the Ramsay Oration, that the roots of the masonic movement had originated from the mystery school's of Goddess worship.
 The director of the movie Avatar is a 33rd degree freemason, or Sovereign Grand Inspector General, which is supposed to be the highest level achievable within that organization.
 Yet knowing as I do where the story for the movie Avatar came from, it is clear that a decision was deliberately made to pervert this story into a militaristic, man-worshiping theme.
 A decision which greatly stray's from the once chivalrous, and gnostic aims of the masonic movements original founders, which was to place emphasis on personal responsibility for one's own actions. - *(A section at the end of this blog has been devoted to deciphering the symbolism in Athena Press's emblem.)